 Whether you’re looking for a small dog or a big one, a Bulldog puppy or a Yorkie puppy, please don’t buy a puppy online.
-To buy puppies online is usually just as bad as buying them in a pet shop, maybe even worse!
+Buying a puppy online is usually just as bad as buying them in a pet shop, maybe even worse!
 Websites that let you buy a puppy online often claim to be good dog breeders.
-They claim to offer cheap puppies for sale and will usually ship puppies right to you.
-They even us fancy terms like certified kennel, AKC registered, pedigree and health certified, and include photos of cute puppies for sale, like tail-wagging Maltese puppies, doe-eyed Chihuahua puppies or adorable German Shepherd puppies… but most of these dog breeders are operating puppy mills.
+They offer cheap puppies for sale and will usually ship puppies right to you.
+They even use fancy terms like certified kennel, AKC registered, pedigree and health certified, and include photos of cute puppies for sale, like tail-wagging Maltese puppies, doe-eyed Chihuahua puppies or adorable German Shepherd puppies… but most of these dog breeders are operating puppy mills.
 When you support these online dog breeders, you’re supporting the cruel puppy mill industry.

 Don’t be fooled.

 An informal online survey conducted by the ASPCA reveals that just as many Americans are now buying puppies online as buying from pet stores.
 According to the Internet Crime Complaint Center, hundreds of complaints are filed every year from victims who were scammed when buying a dog online.
 A truly responsible breeder will never ship a puppy to you without meeting you first.
 Even though they may advertise online, responsible breeders will not make the transaction online.
 Here are some of the most common scams online “puppy breeders” use on consumers: